Sugar Hill Records (hip-hop label): 1979–1982: Founding and early history

-The Sugar Hill label's first record was "Rapper's Delight" (1979) by The Sugarhill Gang, which was also the first top 40 hip hop single.
-Afterwards Super Wolf, The Sequence, Grandmaster Flash and the Furious Five, Funky Four Plus One, Crash Crew, Treacherous Three, West Street Mob, and Spoonie Gee joined the label.
-R&B group The Positive Force released record from Sugar Hill Records also.
+Afterwards Super Wolf, Grandmaster Flash and the Furious Five, Funky Four Plus One, Crash Crew, Treacherous Three, West Street Mob, and Spoonie Gee were signed to the label in the early 1980s.
+Cheryl the Pearl of the Sequence penned several US Top 40 Hip-Hop songs for the label's music acts including "8th Wonder" and "Apache" (performed by The Sugarhill Gang), and "Let's Dance (Make Your Body Move)" and "Sing a Simple Song" by West Street Mob.
 Sugar Hill's in-house producer and arranger was Clifton "Jiggs" Chase.
 The in-house recording engineer was Steve Jerome.